 Lots of slides including one where you bob through a tunnel in the shark tank.
 There is a lazy river with waves and rapids.
 This was a huge hit with our kids.

-See sea-creatures from the deep, creatures of the night, meet King Croc and ‘tour’ behind the scenes where new animals are quarantined and shark eggs are hatched.
+See sea-creatures from the deep, creatures of the night, meet King Crocodile and ‘tour’ behind the scenes where new animals are quarantined and shark eggs are hatched.
 It’s a crowd pleaser.
 Find details of the aquarium here.

 We just ran out of time.